themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 The chart below ([via SeekingAlpha](https://seekingalpha.com/article/4864161-silver-gold-copper-outlook-metals-flashing-red-after-record-runs)) highlights just how far prices moved relative to recent history.

-![Precious metals performance in 2026 leading up to the crash](/images/precious_metals_performance_2026.webp) _Multi-asset chart showing the rally and key events before today's reversal_
+![Precious metals performance in 2026 leading up to the crash](/images/precious_metals_performance_2026.webp) _Multi-asset chart showing the rally and key events leading into the reversal_

 ## What Triggered the Sell-Off

 This was neither a supply surplus nor a sudden drop in demand.
-It was a reversal after an enormous rally in gold (up 29%) and silver (up 68%), driven by geopolitics, de-dollarization fears, and safe-haven buying.
+It followed an enormous rally in gold (up 29%) and silver (up 68%), driven by geopolitics, de-dollarization fears, and safe-haven buying.

 The shift in expectations came fast.
 When President Trump named Kevin Warsh as his pick for the next Federal Reserve Chair, markets read it as a more hawkish signal.
 The U.S. dollar rose roughly 0.5–1%.